Consult a Doctor

 • Treatment for stomach ulcer depends on the cause.

-• If you have any of the symptoms of stomach ulcer, it is important to see a doctor right away.
+• Have any symptom of stomach ulcer?
+Talk to a doctor right away.
 Early diagnosis and treatment can help prevent complications.

 There are several causes of stomach ulcer such as: